 - Email notifications

 If additional assistance is needed, please contact the ILL staff.

 Books and other interlibrary loan materials must be returned by the due date.
-Materials may be returned at any of the Libraries' Service Desks, at the Highland Street book drop, at the UNT Dallas Campus Library, or at the UNT Dallas College of Law Library.
+Materials may be returned at any of the Libraries' Service Desks, at the Highland Street book drop, or at the UNT Dallas College of Law Library.
 All loaned items are subject to recall and are to be returned immediately.
 Patrons are financially responsible for items that are not returned, lost, or damaged.

 Failure to return Interlibrary Loan materials by the due date may lead to replacement charges levied by the lending library.
 In order to remain in good standing with our interlibrary loan partners, the UNT Libraries pay replacement charges for outstanding items.
 When the UNT Libraries pay replacement charges, the patron becomes responsible for reimbursing the UNT Libraries.
 Replacement fees will not be waived after the UNT Libraries have made payment.
 Replacement fees are non-refundable and may lead to restrictions on future Interlibrary Loan service.

 Most ILL requests can be filled within 2 to 3 weeks depending on the location supplying the item.
 Requests which require special attention or handling may take longer.
 You will be notified when the materials have arrived using the preferred notification method chosen when you created your ILLiad account.
 Materials are picked up at: